Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Bottom Line for Musicians:

 Your song’s hook doesn’t differentiate you anymore in Meta’s system.
 The story you tell about your song, studio backstory, emotional problem-solving, live energy, and lyric breakdown will determine who sees it.
-Your creative production has become your biggest scaling bottleneck, not your budget or the sophistication of your targeting.
+Creative production is now your biggest scaling bottleneck.
+Not your budget, not your targeting sophistication.

 Choosing the right platform is critical when scaling and paid campaign.
 Different platforms serve different purposes, and reward different content differently.
 A 1min 40 second reel may do well on Instagram, but on TikTok, probably not.
 And, picking the wrong one on the wrong platform is going to waste your money fast.